gioleppe/pastadizer/README.md

 alternatively, if you're using plain pip, you can use

-`pip install scapy numpy scikit-learn seaborn matplotlib`
+`pip3 install scapy numpy scikit-learn seaborn matplotlib`

 This is not recommended though, since it installs dependencies systemwide and could potentially break other projects.